MakeitRane/InformationV3/backend/DEPLOYMENT.md

 - Check that Root Directory in Vercel is set to `backend`
 - Verify `api/index.js` exists and exports the app correctly

-### Rate limiter can't reach backend

-- Verify `BACKEND_ORIGIN` in `wrangler.toml` has no trailing slash
-- Check that your Vercel backend URL is correct
+### CORS errors

 - Ensure CORS is configured in your backend (should already be set with `app.use(cors())`)
+- Check that your frontend domain is allowed in CORS settings if you have specific origins configured

 ### Environment variables not working